-Without worries, driving in Central San Francisco is super easy, yet try to visit on a Saturday or Sunday when there is much less traffic.
-However, parking in San Francisco may cause some problems, but we found good solutions for that which I will share.
+No need to worry about driving in Central San Francisco.
+It’s super easy, yet its best to visit on a Saturday or Sunday when there is less traffic.
+Parking, however, may cause problems, but we found good solutions for that which I will share.

-So we did all our sightseeing by car, but you can use public transport if you prefer and get to the same places.
-But to do that you will have to examine San Francisco bus and cable car maps a little bit.
+So we did all our San Francisco sightseeing by car, but you can use public transport as well to get to the same places.
+That way it will only take more time and you will have to examine San Francisco bus and cable car maps and timetables.

 But now about our trip.